AntonelliLab/seqcap_processor/README.md

 ___

-*We are now teaching a **free 1-week intensive course** on target enrichment data, including practical exercises for all functionalities of the SECAPR pipeline.
+*We are now teaching a **1-week intensive course** on target enrichment data, including practical exercises for all functionalities of the SECAPR pipeline.
 Don't miss it and sign up online at:*

 https://www.forbio.uio.no/events/courses/2020/target_capture.html